Candidates in the 2024 United Kingdom general election: Other parties

 Gina Miller's True and Fair party planned to contest a small number of constituencies.

 The British Democrats confirmed three parliamentary candidates in the 2024 general election.

 The Christian Peoples Alliance stated they aimed to stand in 100 seats.
 After the close of nominations they had 22 candidates.

 The English Democrats, Heritage Party, Climate Party, Transform, TUSC, Liberal Party, UK Independence Party, the Animal Welfare Party, Official Monster Raving Loony Party and the Communist Party of Britain ran candidates.

 The Wessex Regionalists announced they would not stand candidates, citing the strong likelihood of a Labour victory leaving little interest in alternative parties.

 Independents

 Jeremy Corbyn stood as an independent in Islington North.
 Other sitting MPs who stood as independents (rather than within the party they represented at the 2019 General Election) included Andrew Bridgen, Angus MacNeil, and Claudia Webbe.

 On 5 June, former Labour candidate Faiza Shaheen, who had been deselected in Chingford and Woodford Green due to her social media history which the party alleged displayed a history of downplaying antisemitism, announced her independent candidacy.

 Candidates by demographic

 Gender

 The proportion of female candidates decreased to 30%.
-In Northern Ireland, one third of the candidates are women.
+In Northern Ireland, one third of the candidates were women.